 A summary offence is a less serious crime.
-If the prosecutor proceeds "summarily," the maximum jail sentence a judge could give you is two years less a day in jail.
+If the prosecutor proceeds "summarily," the maximum jail sentence a judge could give you is two years less a day in jail, or up to a \$5,000 fine, or both.
 But the judge could give you a shorter sentence or a sentence that doesn't include jail at all (especially if you don't have a criminal record).
 An indictable offence is a more serious crime.
-If the prosecutor proceeds "by indictment," the judge could give you a longer jail sentence of up to two years or up to ten years for the theft of a motor vehicle.
+If the prosecutor proceeds "by indictment," the judge is more likely to give you a longer jail sentence of up to two years.